Grafton Parks and Recreation

 Designed with ADA-accessible, inclusive play elements, this feature will welcome everyone—from toddlers splashing for the first time to grandparents joining in the fun.
 These moments of joy are what turn a pool into a true community anchor.

-Giving Hearts Day 2026 Leistikow Park Pool Grafton Parks and Recreation Grafton North Dakota
+Leistikow Park Outdoor Pool Project Grafton Parks and Recreation Foundation Grafton North Dakota

 Be Part of Grafton’s Next Chapter